 As long as you use the correct type of seed, then no. Winter sown seeds are going through the same treatment as the seeds that have sown themselves naturally in the ground.

 In fact, some seeds even benefit from the freezing and thawing.
 It breaks down their hard outer shells, so we don’t have to worry about nicking them.
-And many of them even need the cold in order to grow.
+And many of them even need the cold to grow.

 Can I winter sow seeds in Dixie cups, toilet paper rolls, or egg cartons?